SAICHARANKARANGULA/backend-code-challenge/README.md

 **Question 1:** Describe your implementation approach and the key decisions you made.

+**Ans:**

+For Task 1, I focused on building a clean and straightforward REST API using the existing IMessageRepository.
+Each controller method maps directly to a CRUD operation, returning the correct HTTP status codes (200, 201, 204, 404).
+The controller contains only request handling and repository calls—no business logic—so the code is easy to understand and prepares the project for later tasks.
+I also ensured proper route structure and consistent responses for all endpoints.

 **Question 2:** What would you improve or change if you had more time?

+**Ans:**

+If I had more time, I would improve the structure by introducing a dedicated business logic layer earlier, so validation and business rules don’t sit in the controller.
+I would also add response DTOs instead of returning domain models directly, improve error responses using standardized formats like ProblemDetails, and add logging and basic tests to make the API more production-ready.

 commit the code as task-1